What is a blended family?

 Are you considering marrying someone with a child from a previous relationship?
 Maybe you have already tied the knot, but you want to get ahead of the legal issues.
 We’ve provided answers for some of the most pressing legal concerns you may have about your blended family problems.

-If you’d like further assistance with your blended family’s legal questions, consider signing up for the LegalShield personal legal plan to get protection, consultation, and other help for a low monthly fee!
+If you’d like further assistance with your blended family’s legal questions, consider signing up for the LegalShield personal legal plan to get access to consultation and other help for a low monthly fee!

 Let’s dive into the basics of blended families!